compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

 2. Export your meshes
 =====================

-In ROS robot link (and end-effector) geometry is defined with 2 different
+In ROS, robot link (and end-effector) geometry is defined with 2 different
 meshes: *visual* and *collision*.
 The visual mesh represents how the robot looks like and the collision mesh is used for collision detection.
 You could have the same collision and visual meshes, but a coarse collision mesh saves some